 - opening windows for ventilation

-- considering seating arrangements to maximise distance between people in the vehicle
+- maximising the seated distance between people in the vehicle

 - cleaning your car between journeys using standard cleaning products – make sure you clean door handles and other areas that people may touch